 - MEALS – All meals and meal providers will follow meal service and distancing recommendations in effect at the time of the event.
 Evening meals if provided will use protocols approved by local authorities.

 - FACILITIES – Disinfecting of track facilities will be provided by the venue in accordance with their local policies and requirements.

 Motorsport Safety Foundation

-If you are interested in attending a Level II clinic but are not an Audi Club SoCal member, visit www.motorsport-safety.org/certified to find a commercial provider of the MSF Level II instructor training program near you.
-In California, we recommend you contact Hooked on Driving to see if they have a clinic in your area.
+If you are interested in attending a MSF Level II clinic but are not an Audi Club SoCal participant, visit www.motorsport-safety.org/hpde to find a commercial provider of the MSF Level II instructor training program near you.
+We can recommend Audi Club SoCal sponsor Hooked on Driving‘s MSF-approved instructor clinics conducted throughout their many regions.